 The Hockey curriculum is designed to teach the fundamentals of hockey skating.
 Skaters will learn the necessary fundamentals to be successful in game situations.
 All elements will be taught without a stick and a puck as proper skating techniques are the primary focus of the levels.

-Participants in this program can skate the public skate immediately following their class for FREE! (skaters under the age of 6 must be accompanied by an adult for public skate time)
+For ages 3 and up, participants in this program can skate the public skate immediately following their class for FREE! (skaters under the age of 7 must be accompanied by an adult for public skate time)

 Juniors is a program is a program designed to help a skater advance through skating levels at a faster pace by supplementing their training with a class that combines a full ice warm-up, rotating stations that focus on different aspects of skating (jumps, spins, artistry, edges, etc), and music interpretation.